bgamari/ghc-wiki-import/float-more-eqs2018.md

-Even if `alpha` were of a higher level
+Even if `alpha` were of a greater level

 ```wiki